spedatox/nightcrawler/README.md

-# NightCrawler – The Silent Watcher Bot
+# NightCrawler – An AI Powered Silent Watcher Bot

 **NightCrawler** is an asynchronous Python bot that periodically monitors a specified results webpage and notifies its operator (Ahmet Erol Bayrak) via Telegram when certain keywords are detected.
 Inspired by spy films, all messages are written in a cryptic, code-like style using OpenAI.